User Experience and Customer Experience: Definitions, Roles, and Issues

 Jared Spool

-• Emphasizes the importance ofuser research and testing
+• Emphasises the importance of user research and testing

 Don Norman

-• Expert in human-centered design and cognitive design.
+• Expert in human-centred design and cognitive design

 Susan Weinschenk

-• Highlights the psychological and behavioral foundations of design.
+• Highlights the psychological and behavioural foundations of design

 Common Approaches Among These Experts

-• Human-centered design: placing users’ needs and behaviors at the heart of design.
+• Human-centered design: placing users’ needs and behaviours at the heart of design